team467/team467.github.io/README.md

-# Shrewsbury Robotics - Team 467: Colonials' Website
+# Shrewsbury Robotics - Team 467: Center of Mass' Website

 Welcome to the official website of **Shrewsbury Robotics Team 467**!
 This website serves as a central hub for everything related to our team, from updates and events to resources for current and future members.